polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 sudo systemctl restart prometheus && sudo systemctl restart alertmanager
 ```

-Now you will receive an alert on the AlertManager and Gmail similar to the one below if one of your target instances is down:
+Now you will receive an alert on the AlertManager and Gmail similar to the following example if one of your target instances is down:

 ![grafana-am-6](/images/infrastructure/validator/operational-tasks/6-alert-manager.webp)